 Electrical Adapters: In Morocco, the electrical voltage used is 127 volts or 20 volts at an electrical frequency of 50 Hertz.

-Trivia: When dining in Morocco, it is impolite to turn down a meat when it is offered during a meal.
+Trivia: When dining in Morocco, it is impolite to turn down a meal when it is offered during a meal.
 You must also not handle food using your left hand.

 Hassan II Mosque – This mosque in Casablanca is the largest in Morocco and 7th in Africa.
 However, its minaret is the tallest in the world at 210 meters.
 It features a Moorish architectural style.